UPPMAX/HPC-python/docs/batch.rst

    .. tab:: UPPMAX

         Short serial example for running on Rackham.
-Loading Python/3.9.5 + using any Python packages you have installed yourself with venv.
+Loading python/3.11.8 + using any Python packages you have installed yourself with venv.

         .. code-block:: sh

             #!/bin/bash -l
-            #SBATCH -A naiss2023-22-1126 # Change to your own after the course
+            #SBATCH -A naiss2024-22-415 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5
+            # Load any modules you need, here for python 3.11.8
-            module load python/3.9.5
+            module load python/3.11.8

             # Activate your virtual environment.
-            # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
-            # Example: /proj/naiss2023-22-1126/nobackup/mrspock/pythonUPPMAX
-            source <path-to-virt-env>/bin/activate
+            source /proj/hpc-python/<user-dir>/<path-to-virtenv>/<virtenv>

-            # Run your Python script
+            # Run your Python script (remember to add the path to it
+            # or change to the directory with it first)
             python <my_program.py>